Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 # VHF APT/LRPT reception guide (137MHz)
+Now that we have gone over the terminology and science behind these satellites, we can finally move to the actual reception process!

-- Receiving VHF broadcasts is **incredibly easy** → all you need is some wire, an SDR and some patience
+- Receiving VHF broadcasts is **incredibly easy** → all you need is some wire, an SDR, and some patience
-- As of writing this article there are currently **5** weather satellites that broadcast in this band
+- As of writing this article, there are **5** weather satellites currently broadcasting in this band
-- While easy to receive, they have a **relatively low quality** (4 km/px on APT and 1 km/px with JPEG compression on LRPT) and transmit only 2-3 channels (Images) while broadcasts in higher frequencies usually transmit 5+ raw, 1 km/px channels
+- While easy to receive, they have a **relatively low quality** (4 km/px on APT and 1 km/px with JPEG compression on LRPT) and transmit only 2-3 channels while broadcasts in higher frequencies usually transmit 5+ raw, 1 km/px channels

 ## Example processed APT and LRPT images
 > Note: The raw images don't have maps on them, they were added in post processing.